humdrum-tools/humdrum-documentation/guide/ch37/index.md

 enter), to increase (type \<) or decrease (type \>) the *tempo,* and to *return* to the beginning of the score (type enter).
-There are many other functions within the <span class="tool">perform</span> command; refer to the *Humdrum Reference Manual* \-- section 4 for further details.
+There are many other functions within the <span class="tool">perform</span> command; refer to the *Humdrum Reference Manual* &mdash; section 4 for further details.

 Data Integrity Using the VTS Checksum Record